European shares drop sharply; traders cite China regulation concerns

 “Traders had to catch up with that news after the Bloomberg terminals came back online, and that’s when we saw the falls in Europe.”

-Bloomberg said: “Significant but not all parts of our system experienced a disruption today.
-There is no indication at this point that this is anything other than an internal network issue.”

 Some investors also cited concern over Greece’s stand-off with international lenders.
-Greece’s ATG index fell 3 percent.
+However Greece’s ATG index outperformed the rest of Europe, down just 0.9 percent.

-Crop chemicals group Syngenta declined by 4.5 percent after reporting lower sales, hit by low commodity prices, a strong dollar and a prolonged winter in the United States.
+Crop chemicals group Syngenta declined by 4.3 percent after reporting lower sales.

-“The currency drag on sales was the primary reason for the headline miss,” analysts at Credit Suisse said in a note, adding that the numbers were below consensus estimates.

-The drop in the market saw the index down 1.9 percent since Monday, set for only its second weekly fall since the end of January.
+The drop in the market saw the index down 1.9 percent, set for only its second weekly fall since the end of January.

-French electronic systems company Thales edged 0.4 percent higher after Goldman Sachs raised its rating on the company to “buy” from “neutral”.
+Only 5 stocks on the FTSEurofirst 300 were in positive territory, with French electronic systems company Thales edging 0.2 percent to outperform the market after Goldman Sachs raised its rating on the company to “buy” from “neutral”.

 Europe bourses in 2015: link.reuters.com/pap87v